Introduction

 - Reduced antioxidant capacity (glutathione levels fall 35%)

 Many conventional anti-aging products exacerbate these issues.
 Retinoids cause disproportionate irritation when skin barrier function is compromised—our tests showed 58% higher irritation rates with standard 0.3% retinol versus encapsulated versions.
 Foaming cleansers strip away the already-diminished protective oils, with pH levels often disrupting the acid mantle.
-Even hyaluronic acid serums may backfire if not formulated with supporting humectants for hormonal skin—look for multi-weight HA blends like in The Ordinary Matrixyl.
+Even hyaluronic acid serums may backfire if not formulated with supporting humectants for hormonal skin—look for multi-weight HA blends like in The Ordinary Matrixyl check price on Amazon.

 The stakes go beyond cosmetics.
 Impaired skin barrier function increases susceptibility to environmental pollutants (PM2.5 penetration rises 27%) and UV damage (SPF efficacy drops 19% due to uneven application on drier skin).
 A 2023 longitudinal study showed perimenopausal women using inappropriate skincare developed 23% more pigmentation issues than those using targeted formulations.
 This guide focuses on products that respect your skin’s new biological reality with: